BurhanH/burhanh.github.io/projects.md

 Automation
 ----------
 This project was developed to show how possible to automate similar scenarios on different programming languages and a variety of testing frameworks.
-I tried to cover popular testing approaches such as UI testing with popular Selenium and API testing.
+I have tried to cover popular testing approaches such as UI testing with popular Selenium and API testing.

 ![alt text](/assets/automaton.png "Automaton") <br>